GrahamboJangles/TradeBotPy/readme.md

 Yes, there are some lines that could be written better.
 But I just made this to work.
 And it does...
 For the most part.
+Is lite enough to run on a Raspberry Pi Zero.

 Just add your own strategy and have it return an advice column.